Corewell Health breast imaging specialist assists a patient as she stands in front of a mammography system.

 One in eight women in the United States will develop breast cancer at some point in their lives.
 If the cancer is found early, treatments are more likely to be successful.
 That’s why all women should be screened for breast cancer annually after turning 40.
 Some women may require earlier or more frequent testing based on their health history.
 Talk to your doctor to determine when you should have a mammogram.

 Our breast imaging makes early detection accurate and accessible.
 You don’t even need a referral to take the first step in protecting your health.
+If you’re ready to schedule your breast imaging or find a convenient location near you, visit our Find a Location page to get started.

 Mobile mammography unit